SMByC/AcATaMa/docs/index.md

 <img src="img/favicon.png" width="90px">

 The AcATaMa is a Qgis plugin for Accuracy Assessment of Thematic Maps.
-It was designed and implemented by the Group of Forest and Carbon Monitoring System (SMByC), operated by the Institute of Hydrology, Meteorology and Environmental Studies (IDEAM) - Colombia.
+It was designed mainly for: to assess the accuracy of thematic maps, to estimate areas of the map classes, sampling design/classification and others.

 ## Index:
 - [About](about.md)